Haitham-almubarak/Stick-in-plane-histology/README.md

-Background: While it is generally agreed that histopathology is the gold standard for assessing non-invasive imaging biomarkers, most validation has been by qualitative visual comparison.
+While it is generally agreed that histopathology is the gold standard for assessing non-invasive imaging biomarkers, most validation has been by qualitative visual comparison.
 To date, the difficulties involved in accurately co-registering histology sections with imaging slices have prevented a voxel-by-voxel assessment of imaging modalities.
 By contrast with previous studies, which focus on improving the registration algorithms, we